TechEvolvace/miniconda-and-anaconda-for-python-guide/Miniconda-Instruction.md

 3. **Complete the Installation**:
    - Once the installation is finished, you can choose to launch the Anaconda Prompt.
 Click "Next" and then "Finish" to close the installer.

+## Step 3: Verify the Installation

+1. **Open Command Prompt**:
+   - Search for "Command Prompt" in your Start menu.

+2. **Check Miniconda Version**:
+   - In the Command Prompt, type the following command:
+     ```bash
+     conda --version
+     ```
+   - You should see the installed version of Miniconda.